 Updating Your Emscripten SDK Later On

-Again, please do not use versions newer than what we state a little higher up, but obviously at some point you will need to update your Emscripten installation.
+Again, please do not use versions newer than what we state on the Required SDKs FAQ, but obviously at some point you will need to update your Emscripten installation.
 So here's how to do that...

 Open cmd and change directory into your Emscripten install folder, then run the command to list everything your Git folder currently knows about: